+Rating (Below Avg.)
+(Avg.)
+(Good) (Very Good) (Excellent)

-Rati Subj (Below Avg.)
-1 (Avg.)
-2 (Good) 3 (Very Good) 4 (Excellent) 5
+Subj ect Avg.)
+1 2 3 4 5

-A. TIME SENSE
+Α. TIME SENSE

 1. Punctuality in the Class

 2. Regularity in taking Classes

 3. Students' attendance/ presence in the class of teacher who is being evaluated

 4. Completes syllabus of the course in time

 5. Scheduled organization of assignments, class test, quizzes and seminars

 6. Makes alternate arrangement of class in his/her absence

-1 Sub Total (A)
+Sub Total (A)

 в.
-SUBJECT COMMAND -
+SUBJECT COMMAND

 7. Focus on Syllabi

-8. Self-confidence
+8. Self-confidence -

 9. Communication skills

-10. Conducting the classroom discussions
+10. Conducting the classroom discussions -

 11. Teaching the subject matter

 12. Delivery of structured lecture

 13. Skill of linking subject to life experience & creating interest in the subject

 14. Refers to latest developments in the field

-Sub Total (B)
+- Sub Total (B)

 c.
 USE OF TEACHING METHODS/ TEACHING AIDS

 15. Uses of teaching aids (OHP/Blackboard /PPT's)

 16. Blackboard/Whiteboard work in terms of legibility, visibility and structure

-17. Uses of innovative teaching methods
+17. Uses of innovative teaching methods - -

 18. Shares the answers of class tests or sessional test questions after the conduct of the class tests/sessional tests.

-Shows the evaluated answer books of
+Shows the evaluated answer books of -

 19. class tests to the students 20.
-Makes sure that he/she is being understood Sub Total (C) 1.1.2 See Street D. HELPING ATTITUDE 21.
+Makes sure that he/she is being understood Sub Total (C) and a second The second D. HELPING ATTITUDE 21.
 Helping approach towards varied academic interests of students 22.
 Helps student in providing study material which is not readily available in the text books say through e-resources, e- journals, reference books, open course wares etc. 23.
 Helps students irrespective of ethnicity and culture/background 24.
 Helps students irrespective of gender 25.
 Helps students facing physical, emotional and learning challenges 26.
-Approach towards developing professional skills among students .7.
+Approach towards developing professional skills among students 27.
 Helps students in realizing career goals 28.
-Helps students in realizing their strengths and developmental needs Sub Total (D) F. CLASS CONTROL 5.
+Helps students in realizing their strengths and developmental needs Sub Total (D) 1000 1000 F. CLASS CONTROL 35.
 Control mechanism in effectively conducting the class 6.
 Students' participation in the class 7.
 Skills of addressing inappropriate behaviour of student 38.
 Tendency of inviting opinion and question on subject matter from students 39.
 Enhances learning by judicious reinforcement mechanism 40.
 Inspires students for ethical conduct 41.
-Acts as a role model Sub Total (E) 2 Martin 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Total (A+B+C+D+E) 1 2 .
-S. F. No.
+Acts as a role model 12 Sub Total (E) Z .
+C 12.15 C. C. C. 1 Total (A+B+C+D+E) 7.
+50 and the second HELE MANY Charles and the state